proton-ui/proton/README.md

 An elegant collection of renderless Vue.js UI components.
 Don't be constrained by underlying CSS frameworks.
 Proton provides the functionality, leaving you to roll your own styles or make use of utility-first CSS frameworks, such as [Tailwind](https://tailwindcss.com/), to fit your project and needs.

 The majority of components found within Proton currently are _not_ renderless.
-We're in the (slow) process to converting these over as renderless components while supporting the current tailwind-specific components we have.
+We're in the (slow) process converting these over as renderless components while supporting the current tailwind-specific components we have.
 Eventually, the tailwind-specific components that consume the renderless components will be moved to their own repository/package to be pulled in as needed for your projects.

 ## License
 [MIT](/LICENSE)